Gistly

 The next evolution is AI that doesn't just evaluate calls after they happen, but guides agents during live conversations.
 This includes prompting compliance disclosures, suggesting responses to objections, and surfacing relevant knowledge base articles as the conversation unfolds.

 India's BPO industry operates at a scale and complexity that generic QA guidance doesn't address.
+Several factors make quality assurance uniquely challenging, and uniquely important, in this market.

-The Digital Personal Data Protection Act creates audit requirements that manual QA simply cannot satisfy.
 Automated QA creates the audit trail the DPDP Act demands: every call transcribed, every compliance checkpoint evaluated, every violation flagged and timestamped.
-This is especially critical for BPOs handling collections, insurance, and financial services calls where sensitive PII flows through every conversation.
+This is especially critical for BPOs handling collections, insurance, and financial services calls where sensitive PII (Aadhaar numbers, PAN details, bank accounts) flows through every conversation.

-With 60-80% annual turnover, Indian BPOs are perpetually onboarding.
-QA data should directly inform the training pipeline.
-Without comprehensive QA data, you're answering questions about agent performance with intuition.
+Without comprehensive QA data, you're answering these questions with intuition.
 With 100% call auditing, you're answering them with evidence.

 BPO clients are increasingly sophisticated about quality measurement.
 They expect QA reports grounded in comprehensive data, not extrapolated from small samples.
 A QA program that covers 100% of calls gives you a defensible, data-backed quality narrative for every client review.

 A QA program that generates scores but doesn't change behavior isn't a quality program.
 It's an audit exercise.
 Every QA evaluation should connect to a coaching action.
+If scores aren't improving over time, the problem isn't the agents.
+It's the feedback loop.

 If you're building a QA program from scratch or upgrading from manual sampling, follow these six steps:

 Gistly is a conversation intelligence platform that analyzes 100% of your calls with multilingual transcription, automated QA scoring, and compliance monitoring, delivering actionable insights within 48 hours.
-Request a free demo
+Request a free demo →

 Gistly audits every conversation automatically — compliance flags, QA scores, and coaching insights in 48 hours.